ukncsc/terraform-aws-mtasts/README.md

 Specifying MX is optional, if they are retrieved from DNS you MUST check your policy to ensure the correct values were populated.

-If a negative DNS result is cached due to delays updating the delegated zone then you may need to clear the local dns cache e.g. using ipconfig /flushdns on windows.
+If a negative DNS result is cached due to delays updating the delegated zone then you could try clearing the local dns cache e.g. using ipconfig /flushdns on windows, wait a while, or set dns-delegation-checks to false to disable these checks.